Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The D -meson loop mechanism

-It should be noted that the details of the calculation of $Z_D\br{s}$ are in \cite{Ahmadov1,Bystritskiy}; however, in the present work we technically compute the imaginary part of this quantity and then, by applying the dispersion relation with one subtraction at $q^2=0$, we restore its real part.
+I would like to note that the details of the calculation of $Z_D\br{s}$ are in \cite{Ahmadov1,Bystritskiy}; however, in the present work I technically compute the imaginary part of this quantity and then by apply the dispersion relation with one subtraction at $q^2=0$, and after that one can restore its real part.
 Also, it is worth noting that the subtraction constant here also vanishes, since the $\Xi$ hyperon (which is the $uss$ quark state) has no open charm and, therefore, at $q^2=0$ the vertex $\psi \to \Xi^0 \bar{\Xi}^0$ is zero.

 The normalizations of the function $G_{\psi D\bar{D}}(s,M_D^2,M_D^2)$ to the decay of the charmonium $\psi(3770)$ into the final state $D\bar{D}$ must be fixed.
-The decay width $\psi \to D \bar{D}$ is used to fix these functions, \ba g_{\psi D\bar{D}} \equiv G_{\psi D\bar{D}}(M_\psi^2, M_D^2, M_D^2). \ea To have a vertex $\psi \to D\bar{D}$ with the only dependence on charmonium virtuality $q^2 = s$, it is necessary to cut the diagram by $D$-meson propagators, since the $D$-meson legs are on the mass shell.
+The decay width $\psi \to D \bar{D}$ is used to fix these functions: \ba g_{\psi D\bar{D}} \equiv G_{\psi D\bar{D}}(M_\psi^2, M_D^2, M_D^2). \ea To have a vertex $\psi \to D\bar{D}$ with the only dependence on charmonium virtuality $q^2 = s$, it is necessary to cut the diagram by $D$-meson propagators, since the $D$-meson legs are on the mass shell.